Research to Prevent and Treat Disease | PCOM South Georgia

 • Responsible conduct of research

-• Capstone project in which students develop a research study.
+• Capstone project in which students develop and present a research study.

 The goal is for PCOM's South Georgia campus to serve as a hub and engine that elevates the level of excitement for and commitment to research within the healthcare community.
-Efforts in this phase will include:
+Efforts will include:

 • Assessing current research activities within Colquitt Regional Medical Center, Miller County Medical Center, Phoebe Putney Memorial Hospital and outpatient healthcare centers.